MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/envision-planning-for-service-management-and-quality-complete-guide.md

 Furthermore, the core internal networks need to be optimized and right-sized to provide sufficient capacity and quality for supporting the Teams workloads, including real-time media.
 You can use bandwidth planning, remediation, and optimization to help ensure your network provides a high-quality and efficient path to Office 365.

-For detailed guidance about network planning, see **Planning for Network Quality.**
+For detailed guidance about network planning, see **[Planning for Network Quality](https://docs.microsoft.com/MicrosoftTeams/envision-planning-for-service-management-and-quality-complete-guide#Plan-for-network-quality)**.

 #### Endpoints